mrvladimir15/INS368L-IDS347L-KataRangeUI/README.md

 * Justin Caamaño, 1088820 (INS368L).

 ## Description
-This project contains a component with 4 basics operations based on intervals.
+This project contains a user interface that helps to complete the component operations that include  4 basics problems based on intervals.
 With these functions, you can know an interval's:
 * Endpoints.
 * Equalty with another interval.
 * All contained numbers.